ValdikSS/GoodbyeDPI/README.md

                           This option can be supplied multiple times.
  --set-ttl     <value>    activate Fake Request Mode and send it with supplied TTL value.
                           DANGEROUS!
 May break websites in unexpected ways.
 Use with care.
- --auto-ttl    [a1-a2]    activate Fake Request Mode, automatically detect TTL and decrease
+ --auto-ttl    [a1-a2-m]  activate Fake Request Mode, automatically detect TTL and decrease
                           it based on a distance.
 If the distance is shorter than a2, TTL is decreased by a2.
 If it's longer, (a1; a2) scale is used with the distance as a weight.
+                          If the resulting TTL is more than m(ax), set it to m.
-                          Default (if set): --auto-ttl 1-4, also sets --min-ttl 3.
+                          Default (if set): --auto-ttl 1-4-10.
+Also sets --min-ttl 3.
  --min-ttl     <value>    minimum TTL distance (128/64 - TTL) for which to send Fake Request
                           in --set-ttl and --auto-ttl modes.
  --wrong-chksum           activate Fake Request Mode and send it with incorrect TCP checksum.